Event Announcement

 Review Period

-Scheduled for October 2025.
-The final list of subsidized units is expected to be announced after all related tasks are completed in December.
+The final list of subsidized entities is expected to be finalized and announced in December 2026.

 Application Documents